Self-Projected Authority in Human Design

 Why Speaking Out Loud Reveals What Is True

-In Human Design, Authority does not come from the mind.
-The mind processes, analyzes, and constructs reasoning — but it is not where correct decisions live for anyone, regardless of type or configuration.
-For Projectors with Self-Projected Authority, what can be trusted lives in something more immediate: the voice, and what it says when speaking out loud to someone who knows how to listen.
+In Human Design, Authority describes where a decision can be trusted to arise, the part of the system that has proven reliable for that individual, distinct from analysis or reasoning.
+For Projectors with Self-Projected Authority, what can be trusted lives in something immediate: the voice, and what it says when speaking out loud to someone who knows how to listen.

-Self-Projected Authority is one of the more distinctive authorities in the Human Design system, and understanding how it functions changes the relationship these Projectors have with decisions, with trusted people, and with their own voice.
+Self-Projected Authority is one of the more distinctive authorities in the Human Design system.
+Understanding how it works changes the relationship these Projectors have with decisions, with trusted people, and with their own voice.

 Who Has Self-Projected Authority